andresgur/muse_project/README.md

 deredden.py --> Script to deredden flux line maps, it needs as input the balmer decrement map (Halpha/Hbeta) and it will automatically localize the flux maps

-deredden_momcheva.py --> Script to deredden flux line maps based on appendix of http://arxiv.org/abs/1207.5479, it needs as input the hbeta and halpha directories and it will automatically look for the line flux maps and deredden them (python deredden_momcheva.py -a halpha_path -b hbeta_path -Rv 4.05 -i 2.86).
+deredden_momcheva.py --> Script to deredden flux line maps (based on e.g. [1](http://arxiv.org/abs/1207.5479) see the Appendix), it needs as input the hbeta and halpha directories and it will automatically look for the line flux maps and deredden them (python deredden_momcheva.py -a halpha_path -b hbeta_path -Rv 4.05 -i 2.86).
 It creates a map of E(B-V) and one with the uncertainty on E(B-V)

 ----utils----